rashakil-ds/Roadmap-Docs/Domain-Specific ML for Researchers/README.md

 - **Purpose:** Research-focused learning for specific domains to write papers and conduct studies.
 - **Target Audience:** Researchers, Academics, and ML/AI Enthusiasts.

+This roadmap is designed for domain-specific research, so you don’t need to learn everything related to Machine Learning or AI.
+Instead, focus only on the topics relevant to your chosen research domain.
+This approach ensures a streamlined and efficient learning path tailored to your goals.

+### Our covered domains include:
+- Statistical Machine Learning (Classification & Regression)
+- Computer Vision
+- NLP & Sentiment Analysis
+- Time Series Analysis
+- Generative AI with Pretrained Models

+Feel free to dive deep into your selected area without worrying about unrelated concepts from other domains.
+This specificity will save time and enhance your expertise in the chosen field.
+Best of luck 😊

 ---

 ## **1. Statistical Machine Learning (Classification & Regression)**